QuantEcon/lecture-python.myst/_sources/lln_clt.md

 Here's some code that does exactly this for the exponential distribution
 $F(x) = 1 - e^{- \lambda x}$.

-(Please experiment with other choices of $F$, but remember that, to conform with the conditions of the CLT, the distribution must have a finite second moment)
+(Please experiment with other choices of $F$, but remember that, to conform with the conditions of the CLT, the distribution must have a finite second moment.)

 (sim_one)=
 ```{code-cell} python3